 How Long After Going Gluten-Free Do Symptoms Go Away?

-After going gluten-free, many people experience symptoms that are directly related to celiac disease or non-celiac gluten sensitivity.
+After going gluten-free, many people experience relief from symptoms that are directly related to celiac disease or non-celiac gluten sensitivity.
 These symptoms can be uncomfortable and disruptive to daily life.
+The time it takes for symptoms to go away can vary from person to person.
+Work with your healthcare provider throughout the whole process and talk to them if you have any questions or concerns.

 People with either of these conditions will most likely need to continue eating gluten-free foods for the rest of their lives in order to avoid debilitating symptoms and serious health problems.